woocommerce/qit-documentation/docs/core-concepts/marketplace-overview.md

 The WooCommerce Marketplace is a central hub where merchants discover, purchase, and manage extensions for their online stores.
 When your extension is listed on the Marketplace, QIT (Quality Insights Toolkit) becomes an integral part of the release lifecycle, ensuring that new versions meet quality standards before reaching merchants.

-## How QIT Integrates with the Marketplace
+## How QIT integrates with the Marketplace

 **1. Automatic Test Runs on New Releases**
 When you publish a new version of your extension to the WooCommerce Marketplace, QIT automatically triggers a set of managed tests.
 These tests verify that your extension maintains baseline compatibility, security, and functionality standards.